 We have a solution to stop the pain.
 Click here to let us help you.

 The treatment of slipped depends entirely on the cause of the problem.
 Therefore, it is of utmost importance that you understand the cause of your symptoms before embarking on a treatment program.
 If you are unsure of your diagnosis, or the severity of your condition, you should seek medical advice before beginning any treatment.

 - Pain relievers.
-Take these medications only as directed by our neurologist.
+Take these medications only as directed by our Spine Specialist.
 Overuse can cause serious side effects.